mkoohafkan/mkoohafkan.github.io/about.md

 transport and geomorphologic processes in large sand-bedded rivers; specifically, I collaborate with the
-[USACE Hydrologic Engineering Center](http://www.hec.usace.army.mil/) to understand the morphodynamics of inter-channel emergent sandbars in the Missouri River.
-I have also collaborated with NOAA's [Habitat Blueprint](http://www.habitat.noaa.gov/habitatblueprint/) to explore the hydrologic controls on salmonid habitat quality in the [Russian River estuary](http://www.scwa.ca.gov/russian-river-estuary/), and with the [American Bird Conservancy](https://abcbirds.org/) on the development of an [agent-based model](http://www.leasttern.org/) of Interior Least Tern
+[USACE Hydrologic Engineering Center](http://www.hec.usace.army.mil/) to understand the morphodynamics of emergent sandbars in the Missouri River.
+I have also collaborated with NOAA's [Habitat Blueprint](http://www.habitat.noaa.gov/habitatblueprint/) to explore hydrologic controls on salmonid habitat quality in the [Russian River estuary](http://www.scwa.ca.gov/russian-river-estuary/), and with the [American Bird Conservancy](https://abcbirds.org/) on the development of an [agent-based model](http://www.leasttern.org/) of Interior Least Tern